Gani-23/Gmail-bruteforcer/GmailBr2608/README.md

 +++ Enter Target ID/MAIL +++
 +++ Enter Password file name that cupp created +++
+Note: make sure you make password.txt in same folder
 note: even extension like txt should be added

 example: